 4 Credits Students study the principles of Exercise Physiology and their application to physical activities.
 Particular attention is given to bioenergetics, the physiology of muscular contraction, neural control and feedback mechanisms, and their application.
-Prerequisites: PED 301 requirements; principles of officiating; the place of intramural and interscholastic athletics in the academic curriculum; and control and care of an athletic plant.
+Prerequisites: PED 301

 PED 400 - Organization and Administration of Athletics